-- The North Carolina Education Lottery, a major enterprise fund, which represent 2 percent and 75 percent, respectively, of the assets and revenues of the business-type activities. - The North Carolina Turnpike Authority, a major enterprise fund, which represent 30 percent and 3 percent, respectively, of the assets and revenues of the business-type activities. - The North Carolina Housing Finance Agency, which represent 5 percent and 3 percent, respectively, of the assets and revenues of the aggregate discretely presented component units.
+- The North Carolina Education Lottery, a major enterprise fund, which represent 2 percent and 76 percent, respectively, of the assets and revenues of the business-type activities. - The North Carolina Turnpike Authority, a major enterprise fund, which represent 30 percent and 4 percent, respectively, of the assets and revenues of the business-type activities. - The North Carolina Housing Finance Agency, which represent 6 percent and 2 percent, respectively, of the assets and revenues of the aggregate discretely presented component units. - The North Carolina State Education Assistance Authority, which represent 9 percent and 2 percent, respectively, of the assets and revenues of the aggregate discretely presented component units.